1969 Detroit mayoral election: Results

 The primary was held on September 9, 1969.
 Austin placed first in the primary.
 This made him the first Black candidate to advance to a Detroit mayoral general election.
 By one estimate, White voters had comprised 10% of Austin's vote in the primary.
 By another estimate, they had comprised 9% of Austin's vote in the primary.
 Overall, Austin performed poorly in White electoral precincts.
 Black voters were estimated to have made up about 40% of the voters who participated in the primary election.
 Gribbs and Austin both performed well in areas of the city that were racially integrated.
-In the results, some read signs that White voters in certain parts of the city were less willing to vote for Austin for may than they were willing to vote for Black contenders for Common Council districts.
+In the results, some read signs that White voters in certain parts of the city were less willing to vote for Austin for mayor than they were willing to vote for Black contenders for Common Council districts.

 Voter turnout was the highest it had been for a Detroit mayoral primary in 32 years.
 The Associated Press reported on September 10, "Austin benefited in yesterday's municipal election from an unexpectedly heavy turnout of voters, who responded a spirited get-out-the-vote drive in the inner city".

 General election

 Both Austin and Gribbs had avoided the issue of race in the primary.
-After their first and second place performances in the primary, they each pledged to avoid making race an issue in the general election, with Austin declaring, "we won't have a racist campaign".
+After their first and second-place performances in the primary, they each pledged to avoid making race an issue in the general election, with Austin declaring, "we won't have a racist campaign".
 Both stayed true, and made efforts to avoid politicizing racial conflict.

 While the election was nonpartisan, both Gribbs and Austin were Democrats.

 Despite candidates' preferences not to focus on race, the press believed that racial identity was still a major motivating factor for voters.
 Much of the press doubted Austin's odds in a general election, pointing out the Black voters only comprised 25% of the Detroit's registered electorate as of September (despite comprising 40% of its population).
 Additionally, it was pointed out that the combined vote of Gribbs and Beck (each White candidates) in the primary was greater than Austin's vote in the primary.
 However, a September 25, 1969 Jet magazine article denounced what it described as, "an implication that all whites deal in race politics rather than quality candidates," as being "insulting" towards White voters.

 Mary Beck ran as a write-in candidate during the general election.

 Austin was endorsed by United Steelworkers, Teamsters, and United Auto Workers.
 Gribb's was endorsed by all three of Detroit's police organizations, as well as the conservative-leaning Real Detroit Committee.

 The election was seen to be a closely contested race.